 - If you withdraw or leave UM-Flint for any reason, your scholarship will automatically terminate

-- If you plan to leave for a study abroad program or health reasons, you may write an appeal to have your scholarship postponed for up to one term
+- If you plan to leave for a study abroad program or for health reasons, you may write an appeal to have your scholarship postponed for up to one term

 - Students, who are on an agency or government scholarship, where full tuition and fees are covered, are not eligible for this award

 - Non-immigrants eligible for need-based financial aid are not eligible for this award

 *Students who meet the following admission conditions must still enroll in at least eight credits as well:

 - Enrolled in a Rackham Program (MPA, Liberal Studies, Arts Administration)